-Recently PBS co-anchor Hari Sreenivasan created two Facebook Live videos to raise money for the Gwen Ifill Fund for Journalism, to honor his late colleague.
-Here are a few tips Hari shared with us.
+Recently, PBS co-presenter Hari Sreenivasan created two Facebook live videos to raise money for the Gwen Ifill Fund for Journalism, to honour his late colleague.
+Here are a few tips that Hari shared with us.

-- Prepare for your video in advance to ensure interviews and content unfold smoothly
+- Prepare for your video in advance to ensure that interviews and content unfold smoothly

-- Pick the right location.
-Effective imagery moves people to act.
-Be sure to set your video in an environment that will capture viewer interest
+- Pick the right location Effective imagery moves people to act Make sure that you set your video in an environment that will capture viewer interest